edoger/example-project-go/README.md

-# example-project-go
+# Example Project #

-An example project of golang.
+This is an example project of go.